UG Year 4 information

 - Please pay particular attention to the times put aside for me to meet you in person when I can check your course unit choices and and address any other concerns you may have.
 It will be a case of forming an orderly queue and NOT coming later.
 Checking you have been sensible should not take too long.

-Hello, the Fourth Year and MEng tutor is me, Nick Filer (click for contact details).
+Hello, the MEng programme manager, Fourth Year and MEng tutor is me, Graham Riley (click for contact details).

 The role of the fourth Year tutor is to provide general support for fourth year students, to monitor their progress, and to help you get smoothly and successfully through your final year.
 You can come and talk to me anytime, but emailing to make an appointment is preferable, if it's a non-urgent matter.